pauljmello/Sheaf-Neural-Networks/README.md

 A cellular sheaf on a graph G = (V, E) assigns vector spaces F(v), F(e) to vertices and edges with linear restriction maps F(v→e): F(v) → F(e) that define how information flows.
 Think of sheaves as adding local vector spaces, the stalks, to graphs and projections between those graph points, allowing data to flow like wind across the field of sheaves while maintaining local independence.
+For more information on the structure and my implementation of Sheaf Neural Networks, please read the attached Sheaf Research paper.

 ## Core Concepts